-We are getting closer and closer to the start of the 2016 MLB season.
+The start of the 2017 MLB regular season is just around the corner.
 Now is the time to get in your future bets for the upcoming year.

 The focus for this article will be on the Cy Young award, but there’s other betting options out there.
 One that goes right along with this one, is the MVP betting odds.

 Another popular future bet is regular season win totals.
 Each team has a set number of wins and you bet over or under based on how many you think they will get.

 Of course, the biggest future wager of them all is the World Series odds.

 For now, let’s turn our attention to the aces of this season and their odds to win the coveted Cy Young title.

 Updated Odds to win the 2017 National League Cy Young Award

 Before we dig into this year’s candidates, let’s take a second to look back to last season.
 There was plenty of controversy over the NL winner last year.
 When it was all said and done, Washington’s Max Scherzer took home the hardware.
 Scherzer had a league-best 20 wins and 284 strikeouts.
 He also led all of baseball with a 0.968 WHIP and NL-leading 6.2 WAR.

 Scherzer had 192 total points in the voting.
 Chicago Cubs’ ace Jon Lester was 2nd with 102 and his teammate Kyle Hendricks was 3rd with 85.
 It’s not so much that Hendricks finished 3rd that had some scratching their heads, it was by how much he lost by.
 Hendricks had a league best 2.13 ERA.
 It was almost as if Hendricks was punished for his lack of strikeouts (170), as he won 16 games.